April 1998 – June 2001

 B. Project Management

->The organizational structure and continuing work of this group has been carried by Carl S. Dudley and David A. Roozen, Co-Directors of the Center for Social and Religious Research, Hartford Seminary, who will continue as principal investigators for the project.
+>The organizational structure and continuing work of this group has been carried by Carl S. Dudley and David A. Roozen, Co-Directors of the Center for Social and Religious Research, Hartford International University, who will continue as principal investigators for the project.
 In the next phase we intend to divide our executive committee into two groups, one working with research and the other with utilization.
 The composition of these groups will change with the issues we face and the available personnel, and the two planning groups will continue to work closely together.
 In addition to the working committees, much of our productive relationship with participants will continue to be handled through personal contacts by email, phone, individual conversations, and small face to face meetings.

 Office support will continue to be provided by the Center for Social and Religious Research.
 CCSP co-principals will continue to share responsibility to organize the plenary conferences and planning sessions, to prepare and distribute the materials, and to manage the fiscal responsibilities of the project, as listed below in greater detail.
 Beyond our own resources, we will continue to utilize various specialists to prepare working papers and provide needed leadership.